 High inflation rates have provided for high investment returns in recent years.
-With the high level of uncertainty surrounding federal trade and monetary policy, a 25% reduction to investment yields were assumed in FY 2025-26 to allow for this short term uncertainly, with yields returning to the low interest rate environment over the five year plan.
+With the high level of uncertainty surrounding federal trade and monetary policy, investment yields are predicted to decrease by 25% in FY 2025-26, and return to the low interest rate environment over the five year plan.
 Note that interest earning forecast also reflects reductions in invested cash as expenses for the Recreation Center increase.